Tomatobird8/AlwaysInBounds/README.md

 # AlwaysInBounds

+## Description
-Lethal Company mod that teleports players back in bounds if they fall into an OutOfBounds trigger.
+A Lethal Company mod that teleports players back into the playarea when they collide with an OutOfBounds trigger.

+## Contact
+You can find me on Discord (@tomatobird8) or [Twitch](https://www.twitch.tv/tomatobird8).